Boritech-Solutions/Web/_pages/Programming.md

     title: "Seimic study visualized in OpenDTect"
 ---

-We develop and implement software to suit your need.
-We offer flexibility in programing languages although we specialize in C++ and Python.
-Currently our software portfolio includes the following programs:
+We develop and implement software to suit your needs and offer flexibility in programing languages.
+However our specialization is in C++ and Python.
+Currently the software portfolio includes the following programs and libraries:

   * [gsof2ew](https://github.com/Boritech-Solutions/GSOF2EW)
     * gsof2ew is a program created by BoriTech Solutions that provides the ability of a